wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    recursive resolver operator is actually doing exactly what they are supposed to do in failing to resolve a domain name, as this is the expected result when a domain can no longer be validated, protecting end users from a potential security threat.
+Use of a Negative Trust Anchor would allow the ISP to specifically remedy the failure to reach that domain, without compromising security for other sites.
+   This would result in a satisfied end user, with minimal impact to the ISP.

 6. Switching to a Non-Validating Resolver is Not Recommended